What's cooking, carb counters?

 How to find out if you need to count carbs

 Ask your doctor.
 The A1C (or HbA1c) is a simple blood test that measures your average blood sugar levels over a period of a few months.
 This can indicate if you are diabetic, or are at risk for developing diabetes.
-By eating to your meter and counting carbs, you can cut excess carbs from your diet to help you keep your blood sugars within a healthy range.
+By eating to your meter, or CGM (Continuous Glucose Monitor), and counting carbs, you can cut excess carbs from your diet to help you keep your blood sugars within a healthy range.

 How do we analyze the carbohydrate totals for the recipes?